kevinmartin/direct.js/README.md

 Last, create your script! :-)

 ## Usage
 Direct.js uses both the `_` and `direct` variables.
-You could map them to any other variables you with.
+You could map them to any other variables you wish.
 For the sake of this article, we will use the shorthand `_` variable.

 ```javascript
 _(controller[, action = "common"], function|object)